 Accessible Figma Redesign

-How might we re-design Figma to better fit the needs of blind and low vision designers?
+Re-designing Figma to better fit the needs of blind and low vision designers based on Co-Design

 We all hope to live in a more inclusive world.
 There are hundreds of resources for designers to create for disabled individuals, but there are few resources assuming disabled individuals are designers themselves.
 Why is that?
 Well, in part, many of the tools designers use are inaccessible to begin with.
 This project looks specifically at Figma, and re-designs it to fit the needs of Blind and low-vision designers.